ParmidaAzhir/task-api/README.md

 - Delete a task
 - Filter tasks by completion status
 - Search tasks by title
-- Store tasks permanently using SQLite
+- Store tasks permanently using PostgreSQL
+- Run the entire application with Docker Compose
 - Interactive Swagger UI documentation

 ---